astrochili/astro8/README.md

 Single-player game about the lost astronaut, who just wants to find a way home.
 It's not done yet and I think never be.

-- Procedural map generation
+- Procedural tile map generation
 - Reusable pool of chunks
-- Textures mapping with UVs
+- Manual tiles creation using quads
-- Manual quad creation
+- Textures mapping with UVs using the atlas

 ![Demo GIF](demo.gif)